List of leaders of Hamas: Location

-At Hamas's inception, he was in the Gaza Strip, Palestine before relocating to Amman, Jordan from 1992 to 1997 after the assassination of the group's second chairman.
+At Hamas's inception, Mashal was in the Gaza Strip, Palestine before relocating to Amman, Jordan from 1992 to 1997 after the assassination of the group's second chairman.
 After that, they moved to Damascus, Syria due to conflict with King Hussein of Jordan.
 He resided there from 1997 until 2012.

 Hamas closed its office in Damascus in 2012 after supporting the revolution against Syrian President Bashar al-Assad.
 Assad repeatedly denounced Hamas for betrayal and hypocrisy.
 Hamas announced in August 2023 that it intended to reopen its office in Syria.

 Hamas's political leadership has resided in Doha, Qatar, since 2012, in an arrangement supported by the United States.
 In 2024, Hamas explored moving its political headquarters to another country, such as Oman, amidst pressure from the United States and Israel over Qatar's failure to use its leverage with Hamas to facilitate a ceasefire deal to the Gaza war.

 The previous chairman, Yahya Sinwar, led Hamas from Gaza Strip, Palestine, since he also led the Hamas government in the Gaza Strip.
 Sinwar was the first chairman of Hamas Political Bureau to reside in Gaza Strip, doing so while the Gaza war was ongoing.
 The chairman of Hamas Political Bureau usually lived outside the Gaza Strip, due to the security reasons.